mattdsteele/steele.blue/content/blog/2019-02-26-toolchainless.md

 ## How far does this scale?

 I don't know.
-Eventually you'll probably reach a point where you want to add in tooling for testing, or asset optimization, or supporting IE11.
+Eventually you'll probably reach a point where you want to add in tooling for asset optimization, or smarter bundling, or supporting IE11.

 But for a weekend project like this, it worked great.
 And if it ever gets big enough, I can check in the tooling Roach Motel then.

-I like this approach because it aligns closer to the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+I like this approach because it aligns with the [Principle of Least Power](https://www.w3.org/DesignIssues/Principles.html).
 Not every project needs to have 1023 dependencies in their `node_modules`.
 And the more you default to using an opaque toolchain for everything, the more likely you'll get [bit with opaque errors](https://daverupert.com/2019/01/angular-autoprefixer-ie11-and-css-grid-walk-into-a-bar/).

 Toolchains are a chainsaw.
 And these days, you don't have to use a chainsaw for everything.